lauragift21/giftegwuenu.dev/content/posts/migrate-to-gridsome.md

 ![netlify](https://paper.dropbox.com/ep/redirect/image?url=https%3A%2F%2Fd2mxuefqeaa7sj.cloudfront.net%2Fs_0359E29EF9AFDFD62C78AB13AD32DC2BCF0651A56D00A7FF5B337BAA1E7D7742_1551707469947_Screen%2BShot%2B2019-03-04%2Bat%2B2.50.52%2BPM.png&hmac=CB9d%2BCoRUgooKGKIdt%2FsDyJybccC2wXgvnqdKyrLgrc%3D&width=1490)

 ## Conclusion
 Making this move wasn't as daunting as I thought it'll be.
-I'm happy I was able to do this and now I can play with Vue a framework I'm more familiar with as compared with when I was using Hugo and have to understand Go to make additional implementation changes.
-I'm now going to focus on creating content and don't worry I'm switching anytime soon.
+I'm happy I was able to do this and now I can play with Vue a framework I'm more familiar with as compared to when I was using Hugo and have to understand Go to make additional implementation changes.
+I'm now going to focus on creating content and don't worry I'm not switching anytime soon.

 If you have a question regarding JAMStack, Gridsome or why I switched you can reach out to me on twitter [@lauragift21](www.twitter.com/lauragift21)